isc-projects/kea/doc/sphinx/arm/config-backend.rst

 Kea CB stores data in a schema that is public.
 It is possible to insert configuration data into the tables manually or automatically using SQL scripts, but this requires SQL and schema knowledge.
-The supported method for managing the data is through the ``cb-cmds`` hook library, which provides management commands for config backends.
+The supported method for managing the data is through :ischooklib:`libdhcp_cb_cmds.so`, which provides management commands for config backends.
 It simplifies many typical operations, such as listing, adding, retrieving, and deleting global parameters, shared networks, subnets, pools, options, option definitions, and